 The Lost & Found Orchestra

-Since then LFO has broken box office records at Sydney Opera House and played extended runs at London's Royal Festival Hall, Amsterdam's Carre theatre and Paris' Casino de Paris.
+Since then the show has broken box office records at Sydney Opera House and played extended runs at London's Royal Festival Hall, Amsterdam's Carre theatre and Paris' Casino de Paris.